scipion-chem/docs/docs/plugins/autodock/index.rst

 ==========================================
 A) Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to use this plugin, you need to install first `scipion-chem <../pwchem/index>`_.
+In order to use this plugin, you need to install first :ref:`pwchem-index`.

 B) Installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~